ech0-chambers/pyndoc/docs/maths.md

 > The car moves at a speed of $3\,\mathrm{m}\mathrm{s}^{-1}$.

 ***Note:** Here, I've manually typeset the unit so that it will display correctly on GitHub.
 The actual output would be ``The car moves at a speed of $\SI{3}{\meter\per\second}$``.*

+If the output format is HTML-based, then the python package `pint` will be used to parse the unit string and convert it to a format which MathJax can typeset.
+In most cases, this will result in an almost identical output visually.

 ## Quirks